Vibe1990/UFC_Model.Prediction/README.md

 | R/B_pass_bout                                                   | average number of guard-passes in a bout                            |
 | R/B_rev_bout                                                    | average number of reversals (i.e., sweeps) in a bout                |

 **NOTE**: Values for the favorite is listed as a negative whilst the underdog is listed as a positive value.
-This is noted with differential scores
+This is noted with differential scores.

 **NOTE**: Class ranking go from 0 (denoting champion) to 15.
 Blanks refer to unranked fighters

 ## Technical Overview